gemuzkm/smart-categories-grid/README.md

 # Smart Categories Grid

-**Smart Categories Grid** is a WordPress plugin that displays categories in a responsive grid layout with caching, advanced settings, and category exclusion capabilities.
+**Smart Categories Grid** is a WordPress plugin that displays categories in a responsive grid layout with caching, advanced settings, category exclusion, optional image display, and category limit capabilities.
 It offers flexibility in customizing the appearance and performance, making it an ideal solution for sites with a large number of categories.

 ## Features